-- a) Attempt 180 credits at Masters level (level 7) of which 140 must be passed, with the remaining credits condoned, subject to (d). - b) Pass all the taught core modules and the dissertation or equivalent. - c) Pass all placement/work-based assessments. - d) Failure with a mark of 40 or more for up to 40 credits in non-core taught modules, may be condoned provided the overall weighted average for all the taught modules is 50.
+- a) Attempt 180 credits at Masters Level (Level 7) of which 140 must be passed, with the remaining credits condoned, subject to (e). - b) Pass all the taught core modules and the dissertation or equivalent. - c) Pass at least 60 taught module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) Pass all placement/work-based assessments. - e) Failure with a mark of 40 or more, for up to 40 credits in non-core taught modules, may be condoned provided the overall weighted average for all the taught modules is 50.

-3.3 A Pass with Merit or Distinction
+3.4 A Pass with Merit or Distinction

-3.3.1 Pass with Merit
+3.4.1 Pass with Merit